Intro

 EMIRATES

-Leading the industry with over 300 unique vegan recipes, up from 180 in 2022.
+Leading the pack with over 300 unique vegan recipes, up from 180 in 2022.

 CATHAY PACIFIC

-Partners with celebrated Hong Kong vegetarian restaurant Veda, offering 16 dishes, including six appetisers and 10 mains on select long haul flights.
+Partners with celebrated Hong Kong vegetarian restaurant Veda, offering 16 dishes, including six appetisers and 10 mains, on select long-haul flights.

 Executive Chef Raul Tronco Calahorra creates fusion flavours spanning North Africa, Europe, the Middle East, and Asia.